KirstensGitHub/predicting_attention/README.md

 ### If you want to try the experiment yourself (e.g. experiment 1):
 - download the repository
-- go into the `expeirments` folder
+- go into the `experiments` folder
 - go into the folder for the experiment of interest (e.g. `experiment_1`)
 - unzip the .zip folder there (e.g. `STIM_SET_1.zip`)
 - double click on the html file (e.g `experiment_1.html`)